Piderman/mattycollins.com.au/_posts/2013-12-03-better-related-posts.md

 Not much to it really, just comparing the value of the each `page.related` to the titles in `site.posts` return any valid ones.
 Some slight shifting of content and visuals and there it was, better call to action for related posts!

 [^1]: LSI: [Produce an index for related posts](http://jekyllrb.com/docs/configuration/)
-[^2]: Such as adding products to cart or order confirmation for eccomerce, site/event registration and even 404 pages
+[^2]: Such as adding products to cart or order confirmation for e-commerce, site/event registration and even 404 pages